 Daniel Taylor (PhD, Emory University) is a past professor of literature and writing and the author of seventeen books of both fiction and nonfiction.
 The latter include everything from street-level Christian apologetics—The Myth of Certainty and The Skeptical Believer to memoir-related works such as Letters to My Children and In Search of Sacred Places, to a hands-on guide to writing life stories—Creating a Spiritual Legacy, and an investigation of how stories shape us—Tell Me a Story.

-His fiction includes a number of published short stories and a novel series that presently consists of Death Comes for the Decontructionist, Do We Not Bleed?, Woe to the Scribes and Pharisees, and The Mystery of Iniquity.
-Two new books, Believing: Stories of Leaving and Returning to Faith and the novel The Docent of Leningrad will be out in 2025.
+His fiction includes a number of published short stories and a novel series that consists of Death Comes for the Deconstructionist, Do We Not Bleed?, Woe to the Scribes and Pharisees, and The Mystery of Iniquity.
+His most recent books are Believing Again: Stories of Leaving and Returning to Faith and the novel The Prodigal of Leningrad (set during the Nazi siege of the city during World War II).

-Taylor has also worked on a number of Bible translations.
+Taylor has also worked as a stylist on a number of Bible translations, including The New Living Translation (NLT).
 He is co-founder of The Legacy Center, an organization devoted to helping individuals and organizations identify and preserve the values and stories that have shaped their lives.
-He was a contributing editor for the late, lamented review Books and Culture.
+He was a contributing editor for the late, lamented review Books and Culture, and is current President of the Chrysostom Society.

 Learn more at www.WordTaylor.com.